-Recreational ideas wanted for Sembawang Shipyard, former Jurong Bird Park: URA
+Wanted: Recreation ideas for Turf Club, Sembawang Shipyard, old bird park sites

 Second, ideas are also being solicited for ways to convert underutilised spaces for recreation, along the lines of the upcoming community space for the Rail Corridor sited under a Queensway viaduct.

-Third, the authorities are seeking ways to make recreational spaces more inclusive for all, including the elderly and persons with disabilities.
+Third, the authorities are seeking ways to make recreational spaces more inclusive for all, including the elderly and people with disabilities.

-Recent efforts on this front include Punggol Regional Library, which – among other features for persons with disabilities – has wheelchair-accessible book borrowing stations, Braille books and assistive technology like high contrast keyboards for the visually impaired.
+Recent efforts on this front include Punggol Regional Library, which – among other features for people with disabilities – has wheelchair-accessible book borrowing stations, Braille books and assistive technology like high contrast keyboards for the visually impaired.

 URA said that at each stop of the roving exhibition, residents will be invited to provide feedback, and – where relevant – be invited to sign up for focused engagements.